 Waterside apartment complexes have recently added an upmarket residential aspect to Nine Elms, notably in the form of the six ‘pavilions’ of Riverlight (CGI shown above).
-Away from the shoreline, the area’s numerous depots and warehouses have been elbowed out to make room for high-profile mixed-use projects.
+Away from the shoreline, the area’s numerous depots and warehouses have been elbowed out to make room for pricy mixed-use projects.

 The most high-profile development is the new American embassy – which opened in January 2018 – and the surrounding Embassy Gardens estate, which is shown in the CGI at the the top of this article, with the embassy itself on the left.
-President Trump has described Nine Elms as a “lousy” and “horrible” location for the embassy.
+President Trump described Nine Elms as a “lousy” and “horrible” location for the embassy.

-Despite the erstwhile desire of Chelsea football club to relocate here, Battersea power station is now being redeveloped as a giant block of flats, tightly hemmed in by yet more blocks of offices, shops and homes, in a Malaysian-owned scheme that may not be completed until 2023.
+Despite the erstwhile desire of Chelsea football club to relocate here, Battersea power station has been redeveloped as a giant block of flats, tightly hemmed in by yet more blocks of offices, shops and homes, in a Malaysian-owned scheme that may not be completed until 2023.
 The £8 billion project will include a six-acre riverside park.
 Aspects of the development have been described in the Architects’ Journal as “grim, dire and dystopian” – but Faraday House, shown on the right in the CGI above, won a RIBA London Award in 2018.